scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * How long before expiration should the client and server still use a path?
 How do we handle that?

-* Is it actually necessary to solve this reverse path refresh problem at all?
+* Is it actually necessary to solve the reverse path refresh problem at all?
 Listing some pros and cons.
   * Pros:
     * The client may happen to have an about-to-expire path.